McLaren: 2015–2017: Return to Honda engines

-McLaren retained the Alonso - Button pairing for the season.
+McLaren retained both Alonso and Button for the season.
 The second year of the Honda partnership was better than the first, with the team being able to challenge for top 10 positions on a more regular basis.
-However, the season started with a massive crash at the Australian Grand Prix in which Fernando Alonso sustained rib fractures and a collapsed lung after colliding with Esteban Gutiérrez and somersaulting into the crash barriers.
+However, the season started with a crash at the Australian Grand Prix in which Fernando Alonso sustained rib fractures and a collapsed lung after colliding with Esteban Gutiérrez and somersaulting into the crash barriers.
 Alonso, as a result of his injuries, was forced to miss the second round of the Championship, the Bahrain Grand Prix, and was replaced by reserve driver Stoffel Vandoorne.
-Vandoorne produced an impressive performance in his first race to score the team's first point of the season with 10th place.
+Vandoorne scored the team's first point of the season with 10th place on his debut.
 The next points for McLaren came at the Russian Grand Prix with Alonso and Button finishing sixth and 10th respectively.
 The rain-affected Monaco Grand Prix was one of best races of the season for the team.
 Alonso finished fifth, having kept Nico Rosberg's Mercedes behind him for 46 laps, while Button scored two points with ninth.
 At the Austrian Grand Prix, Button recorded his best result of the season with a sixth-place after qualifying third in a wet/dry session.
-After a disappointing display at their home race, the British Grand Prix at Silverstone, the team scored points at the next three rounds with six points in Hungary, four in Germany, and six points again thanks to an impressive seventh-place finish from Alonso at the Belgian Grand Prix.
-At the United States Grand Prix, McLaren matched their Monaco result with 12 points after an attacking race from Alonso saw him claim fifth position while Button once again finished ninth.
-After a season of significant progress compared to 2015, Alonso and Button finished the championship in 10th and 15th places respectively with the team ending the season in sixth place in the Constructors' Championship with 76 points.
+After the British Grand Prix at Silverstone, the team scored points at the next three rounds with six points in Hungary, four in Germany, and six points again thanks to a seventh-place finish from Alonso at the Belgian Grand Prix.
+At the United States Grand Prix, McLaren matched their Monaco result with 12 points after Alonso claimed fifth position while Button once again finished ninth.
+Alonso and Button finished the championship in 10th and 15th places respectively with the team ending the season in sixth place in the Constructors' Championship with 76 points.
 On 3 September 2016, Jenson Button announced he would take a sabbatical from Formula One for the 2017 season.
 He then confirmed on 25 November that he would retire from F1 altogether with Vandoorne being Alonso's new Teammate for 2017.

-In February 2017, McLaren signed Lando Norris to their Young Driver Programme.
+In February 2017, McLaren signed Lando Norris to the Young Driver Programme.
 Alonso did not take part in the 2017 Monaco Grand Prix as he was participating in the Indianapolis 500, being replaced by Jenson Button.
 Button retired from the race on lap 57 after suffering terminal damage, having hit the Sauber of Pascal Wehrlein.
 McLaren finished 2017 9th with 30 points in total.